cedadev/mistamover/doc/html/_sources/testing.txt

 Or it may be that you cannot run rsync over SSH.
 If that is the case you may wish to set the software up to run with FTP by customising the :ref:`configuration files <configuration>`.

+#' Ag :: the above is probably not relevant

 Indices and tables
 ------------------